edrobinson/Jaxon-4.3-Demo/Readme.md

 The authors examples do HelloWorld in seperate files.
 This project consolidates all of a page's code in a single class file.

 #### Installation:
-Download the code and extract into you development system root.
+1. Download the code and extract into you development system root.

-The project uses composer.
-I have it installed globally for convenience.
+2. Install comp0er if not already there.

-I have left all of the composer dependencied in the download.
+3. Navigate to the project assets folder and run composer install to add the dependencies.

 #### Usage:
 Navigate to the folder in your browser and the home page, the only page, should appear.